-The land on which Kishwauketoe sits was purchased in 1989, and formally dedicated as a protected conservancy on July 6th, 1990 “To The Children of Tomorrow”.
-It is steeped in Native American history, as the Potawatomi people, also called “Keepers of the Sacred Fire” or “The True People”, once inhabited the area.
+The land on which Kishwauketoe sits was purchased in 1989 and formally became a protected nature conservancy “Dedicated to the Children of Tomorrow” on July 6th, 1990.
+The land is steeped in Native American history, as the Potawatomi people, also called “Keepers of the Sacred Dire” or “The True People”, once inhabited the area.
 The name Kishwauketoe was selected because of its Potawatomi origin.
-It is loosely translated as “Clear Water” or “Lake of the Sparkling Water” – a perfect fit for a place that encompasses the beauty of Geneva Lake, with its lush and expansive pockets of nature, while also honoring the Potawatomi.
+It loosely translates as “Clear Water” or “Lake of the Sparkling Water” – a perfect fit for a place that encompasses the beauty of Geneva Lake, with its lush and expansive pockets of nature, while also honoring the Potawatomi.

 - Restoration of over over 65 acres of prairie

-- An arboretum planted on the Harris Road entrance to conservancy
+- A fifteen-acre arboretum, planted on the Harris Road entrance

 For more information, please read about some of the great progress and accomplishments from our volunteers for Kishwauketoe by reviewing our past newsletters and our social media history/updates.